Chapter 6: Syntax

 What if the complementizer [C that ] is missing, as in (4)?

-(4) Deniz said that [Samnang might leave].
+(4) Deniz said [Samnang might leave].

 In this case we’d wouldn’t say that there’s no CP, but that in English the C head can be null.
 (In Section 6.19 we’ll see other cases where we assume there is an empty C head, because its specifier position is filled.)
-The tree for (4) would be just like the tree in Figure 6.25, but with no word in the C head.
+The tree for (4) would be just like the tree in Figure 6.25, but with no word that in the C head.

 In Section 6.6 we saw that embedded Yes-No questions are structurally similar to embedded declaratives, but with the complementizer if or whether.
 Since they have similar structures, their trees are also fundamentally the same, with if or whether occurring in a C head.
 Thus the tree for a sentence like (5) is as in Figure 6.26.

-(5) Eryl wonders if [ghosts exist].
+(5) Eryl wonders whether [ghosts exist].

 Tree diagram: [TP Eryl [VP [V' [V wonders] [CP [C whether +Q] [TP ghosts exist]]]]]

 Figure 6.26 Tree diagram showing an embedded Yes-No question.
-The CP headed by a +Q C is the sibling of the main clause V
+The CP headed by a +Q C (whether) is the sibling of the main clause V

-In 6.6 Clausal embedding we introduced the feature [–Q] for declarative complementizers and [+Q] for interrogative complementizers.
+These trees use the feature [–Q] for declarative complementizers and [+Q] for interrogative complementizers.
 Reframing this in terms of C heads, both that and ∅ are declarative C heads with a [–Q] feature, while both if and whether are interrogative C heads with a [+Q] feature.
 Verbs select whether they compose with [–Q] CPs, [+Q] CPs, both, or neither.

 Finally, in section 6.6 we also introduced embedded nonfinite clauses.
 The complementizer in these clauses is either ∅ or for, which we could call [–FIN] complementizers.
 They also differ in that the head of T is the nonfinite marker to.